Maisamma IPS

-Maisamma IPS is a Telugu film starring Mumaith Khan and Sayaji Shinde in lead roles.
-This film is about a strict police-woman, who is a defender for the people, since the law do justice to them.
-The film's story is written by director Dasari Narayana Rao.
-The film is directed by Bharath Parepalli.
+Maisamma IPS is a 2007 Indian Telugu-language film starring Mumaith Khan and Sayaji Shinde in lead roles.
+This film is about a strict police-woman, who is a people's defender, since the law is unable to do justice to them.
+The film's story is written by director Dasari Narayana Rao and is directed by Bharath Parepalli.
+All the stunts in the film were performed by Khan herself.